 Looking for plants that stage a strong, multi-season show with minimal input?
 Consider adding easy-growing ornamental grasses to your yard.
-Hearty perennials, many ornamental grasses withstand bitter winter cold and sizzling summer temperatures.
+Hearty perennials, many withstand bitter winter cold and sizzling summer temperatures.
 Learn more about summer-proof ornamental grasses.

 What does an ornamental grass bring to the garden party?

 These perennials are unequaled for introducing texture to garden plantings.
 Many also provide outstanding winter interest.
 Grasses offer two things to the garden that many plants cannot: movement and sound.
 A gentle breeze rustles stems against one another and creates a ripple of motion that steals the show.
 Grasses also offer an array of colors, including vibrant gold, fiery red, dusky black tones and variegated patterns.

 Most grow best in direct sun and tend to become floppy in lower light.
 Full sun (6 to 8 hours) is ideal, but you can always try in 4-5 hours and see what happens.
 Some grasses thrive in low light, such as Japanese forest grass or inland sea oats.

 You can find a grass to suit any soil type.
 Many grasses prefer well-drained soil, but some thrive in moist soil or heavy clay.
 Some demand fertile soil; others grow gangbusters in poor, rocky soil.
 Do your homework, and choose the right grass for your conditions — or amend your soil to suit the grass you want.

 When is the best time to plant?